 NZ interface converter is supplied without cables for connection to dispensers.
 For connection to dispensers you will have to prepare the cablings yourself.
 You can use any standard FTP cable with twisted pair and aliminium foil for screening (like FTP CAT 5E) for connection.

-NZ interface converter uses 12 V AC for feeding.
-Maximum current consumption is 550 mA for NZ-8 converter type.
+NZ interface converter uses 12 V DC for feeding.
+Maximum current consumption is 300 mA.

 Power supply source is not supplied together with a NZ interface converter.
 The power supply should be selected locally.
 This is connected with a reason that different countries may have different electricity network specifics: frequency and voltage.

 At selection of the power supply you need to pay attention to the following 2 factors: